WHO IS ON BOARD?

 To be a member of the Afterguard, each volunteer is expected to participate in one refit weekend, one familiarisation voyage and one Sail Training Voyage per year.
 They are also invited to make a voluntary donation.

 The Afterguard on the yachts are qualified for their rank as required by the Royal Yachting Association (RYA) and the Maritime and Coastguard Agency (MCA).
 It is a condition of sailing on the Project yachts that all the Afterguard have an up to date clearance with the Disclosure and Barring Service.

-The Afterguard is the collective term for the volunteers on the boat, and typically 6 people make up the Afterguard.
-On a Sail Training Voyage (STV) there can be up to 13 young people, referred to as the 'crew' or the 'trainees' on board in addition to the Afterguard.
-The trainees are normally divided into two watches during the voyage.
+The Afterguard is the collective term for the volunteers on the boat, and typically made up of 6 people.
+On a Sail Training Voyage (STV) there can be up to 13 young people, referred to as the 'Crew' or the 'Trainees', on board in addition to the Afterguard.
+The Trainees are normally divided into two Watches during the voyage.

-While onboard the Skipper is in overall charge of the safe operation of the vessel.
-He is head of the vessel and the mate reports directly to him.
-His duties and responsibilities include:
+While onboard, the Skipper is in overall charge of the safe operation of the vessel.
+They are head of the vessel and the Mate reports directly to them.
+The Skipper's duties and responsibilities include:

 Standard duties and responsibilities of the Mate include:

 - Being second in charge to the Skipper and taking command if the need ever arose

 - Running the routine of the vessel in line with the Skipper’s directions

 - Under the guidance of the Skipper, overseeing the Watch Officers in their duties, in particular ensuring the safe operation and navigation of the vessel

 - Keeping alternating watches with the Skipper as necessary